datastax/zdm-proxy/migration/README.md

     [2020-04-15 17:13:29.596774 -0700 PDT m=+14.636570478] COMPLETED MIGRATION
 ## S3

 With very large tables, storing the dsbulk CSVs in local disk on the k8 nodes is not scalable.
-Therefore we will be saving the CSVs as well as the migration checkpoint file to an S3 bucket (by passing the S3 bucket’s URL into dsbulk) to handle the volume.
+Therefore we will be saving the CSVs as well as the migration checkpoint file to an S3 bucket (by piping the output of dsbulk to S3) to handle the volume.

 ## Testing

 (In progress)

 ## Constraints/Assumptions
+- Client and Astra DB permissions will be provided to the service
+- S3 credentials will be provided to the service
+- Keyspace(s) will already exist in both databases
-- dsbulk will not fail
+- Dsbulk will not fail, if dsbulk returns an error, the migration process will halt.
-- Client will not be able to alter the schema of their keyspace (or tables?)
+- Client will not be able to alter the schema of their keyspace or tables.
+Since our service only notifies proxy that the migration service is starting after migrating all of the schema, a dsbulk load into a table whose keyspace has been changed will fail.
-- No weird stuff
+- Migration service will not automatically restart if the proxy service fails.
+Currently needs to be restarted manually.

 ## TODOs
 - Write tests